techietrainerss/terraform-course/06-outputs-and-locals/README.md

 locals can be compared as temproray variables of the function.
 As the name indicates locals in terraform are only valid to the .tf only.
 Usually we define locals at the top of the file.

 #### Uses
-- If multiple resources use same tags, we can declare in locals and resue.
+- If a value is used multiple times, declare it in local and refer it.
-- Locals can be used for expressions as well(we will see this clearly in another session)
+- You can create repetitive expresssion in local and refer it.

 **NOTE:** We should not over utilise locals, it should be used to avoid repeating the same values or expressions multiple times in a configuration.